frodo-cs/jam2020/README.md

 "Game Audio - UI SFX" by GameAudio of Freesound.org "bubble sound" by Ranner of Freesound.org
 "1kHz Loud" by shanedk of Freesound.org

+## Fonts
+"Dogica" by Roberto Mocci
+"Rainy Hearts" by Camellina